-That is, some of the destinations we feature, including the destination that places number one overall, are not as widely publicized as others that we have chosen not to include.
+Some of the destinations we’ll be featuring are not as widely publicized as others that we have chosen not to include.

-Why have we omitted some of what are typically thought to be the most desirable overseas retirement havens from our Index?
-Why have some of 2013’s top destinations been cut from the list?
+Why have we omitted some of what are typically thought to be the most desirable overseas retirement havens from the list?

-Note that this is not to say, in any case, that these would be “bad” places to live or retire; simply that they do not count among the world’s best today…
+This is not to say that these would be “bad” places to live or retire… simply that we don’t count them among the world’s best today…

 Why Not Loja Or Otavalo?